Adrian-Antonio-del-Campo-Morales/SIDE-NEED/README.md

 contained in the top level CLIPSJNI directory.

 On other systems, you must created a native library using the source files contained in the library-src directory before you can utilize the CLIPSJNI.

+The CLIPSJNI jar file is also contained in the top level CLIPSJNI directory.
+The source files used to create the jar file are contained in the java-src directory.